EGO4D/docs/docs/start-here.md

 # Start Here

-:::note Forum/Visualization Release + Intros
+:::note Ego4D v2.0 Update Available
-Note that the [Ego4D forum](https://discuss.ego4d-data.org/) and [visualization tool](./viz.md) are available.
-Additionally there is a playlist of intro videos available [on youtube here](https://www.youtube.com/watch?v=9V_QfuXhgas&list=PLBinSqdH1M9miMiHwYJvZvBcLmLNcwOmx).
+The [Ego4D v2.0 update](/updates.md) is now publicly available.
 :::

 Let's first walk through downloading the core dataset, what options are available and how we suggest you start with the data.